 Garlic grows best in a sunny site in light, well-drained soil.

 You will receive a large bulb, split this into cloves and plant these individually.
-Plant each clove upright, with the flat base down and pushed into the soil to twice their own depth at intervals of 15cm.
+Plant each clove of garlic elephant upright, with the flat base down and pushed into the soil to twice their own depth at intervals of 15cm.
 They need very little after care, just nip off the flower bed when it appears and keep the area weed-free.
-Make sure to water regularly, as dy weather arrives.
+Make sure to water regularly, as dry weather arrives.
 Add a little general purpose fertilizer in the autumn and a couple of times in the spring.

-Disease:-Garlic is resistant to most forms of disease.
+Elephant Garlic is resistant to most forms of disease.

 It is easy for any gardener to grow good garlic.
 It grows well over most of the UK provided it is grown in a free draining soil, that is not too acid (pH levels should be over 6.7) and kept well watered and weed free.